syoshida1983/AngularSpectrumMethod.jl/README.md

 [![Build Status](https://github.com/syoshida1983/AngularSpectrumMethod.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/syoshida1983/AngularSpectrumMethod.jl/actions/workflows/CI.yml?query=branch%3Amaster)

 This package provides the functions for diffraction calculations based on the angular spectrum method (ASM).
-In addition to the standard diffraction calculation with ASM, various diffraction calculations with band-limited, scaled, shifted, and tilted ASM are available.
+In addition to the standard diffraction calculation with ASM, various diffraction calculations with band-limited, scalable, scaled, shifted, and tilted ASM are available.
+In-place versions of each function are also provided.
+When using the in-place version functions, append an `!` to the end of each function name.

 # Installation